SamTabbutt/COVID/README.md

         df.loc['King, Washington']

- -dict:
+- dict:
-  -dict is a dictionary of all counties in the United States organized by state
+  - dict is a dictionary of all counties in the United States organized by state
-  -Index: ```'state name'```
+  - Index: ```'state name'```
-  -Example for subset of df for all counties in 'Washington' state:
+  - Example for subset of df for all counties in 'Washington' state:

            dict['Washington']

 Fields:
--**INDEX** : 'county, state':
+- **INDEX** : 'county, state':
- -description-- unique county, state combination of county of interest -format-- ```'<county_name\{'County','Parish','Borough'}>, <state_name>'``` -type-- String
+  - description-- unique county, state combination of county of interest
--'State':
+  - format-- ```'<county_name\{'County','Parish','Borough'}>, <state_name>'```
+  - type-- String
+- 'State':

-   description-- the US Sate of the county of interest
+  - description-- the US Sate of the county of interest
-       format-- 'state name'
+  - format-- 'state name'
-       type-- String
+  - type-- String
    'Latitudue':
        description-- central latitude of the county of interest format-- degree of latitude